OSGeo/grass/doc/development/submitting/submitting_c.md

    The choice between them is purely stylistic one. */

-/* Although in English it is not necessary to provide a separate text if "n" always is >1, in other languages is a difference if "n" is i.e. 2-4, or n==10 etc. */
+/* Although in English it is not necessary to provide a separate text if "n" always is >1, other languages do have a difference if "n" is i.e. 2-4, or n==10 etc. */
 G_message( n_("Remove map", "Remove maps", count));
 /* Number it self doesn't have to be used in the output text */